 - Install the AP in a well-ventilated environment.
-If it is installed in a closed room, make sure there is a good cooling system. - Make sure the site is sturdy enough to support the AP and its accessories. - Make sure the site has enough space for installing the AP and leave sufficient room around the AP for ventilation. - Do not expose the AP to high temperature, dusts, or harmful gases. - Do not install the AP in an inflammable or explosive environment. - Keep the AP away from EMI sources such as large radar stations, radio stations, and substations. - Do not subject the AP to unstable voltage, vibration, and noises. - Keep the AP at least 500 meters away from the seaside and do not face it toward the wind from the sea. - The installation site should be free from water flooding, seepage, dripping, or condensation. - The installation site shall be selected according to network planning and features of communications equipment, and considerations such as climate, hydrology, geology, earthquake, electric power, and transportation.
+If it is installed in a closed room, make sure there is a good cooling system. - Make sure the site is sturdy enough to support the AP and its accessories. - Make sure the site has enough space for installing the AP and leave sufficient room around the AP for ventilation.
+Also, to avoid mutual interference, ensure the site is at least 2 meters away from a base station antenna. - Do not expose the AP to high temperature, dusts, or harmful gases. - Do not install the AP in an inflammable or explosive environment. - Keep the AP away from EMI sources such as large radar stations, radio stations, and substations. - Do not subject the AP to unstable voltage, vibration, and noises. - Keep the AP at least 500 meters away from the seaside and do not face it toward the wind from the sea. - The installation site should be free from water flooding, seepage, dripping, or condensation. - The installation site shall be selected according to network planning and features of communications equipment, and considerations such as climate, hydrology, geology, earthquake, electric power, and transportation.

-A Please follow the correct method described in the installation guide to install and remove the device.
+Please follow the correct method described in the installation guide to install and remove the device.